Tinkerforge/doc/en/source/Software/Brick_MQTT_Proxy.rst

 Enter the following to get a list of command line arguments for host and port configuration for
-:ref:`Brick Daemon <brickd>` and the broker, data update interval and debug
+:ref:`Brick Daemon <brickd>` and the MQTT broker, data update interval and debug
 output:

 .. code-block:: bash